Skip to Main Content University Library LibGuides

 Pollution prevention (P2) is any practice that reduces, eliminates, or prevents pollution at its source.
 P2, also known as "source reduction," is the ounce-of-prevention approach to waste management.
 Reducing the amount of pollution produced means less waste to control, treat, or dispose of.
 Less pollution means fewer hazards posed to public health and the environment.

 There are many opportunities for pollution prevention when designing sustainable schools.
-Pollution prevention opportunities can be found at any stage of the school design process, including HVAC, purchasing, landscaping, operations, and transportation
+Pollution prevention opportunities can be found at any stage of the school design process, including HVAC, purchasing, landscaping, operations, and transportation, integrated pest management, chemical management (green chemistry and art education), and energy efficiency.

 There are many long-term benefits to pollution prevention practices.
 These include saving money, as well as improving the health and environment of students, staff, and the community.